ericveganoguera/ProjectGame/README.md

 - Spawn different enemies
 - The player has to have lives
-- Add Sounds

 Tasks for a better game

+- Add more bonus items
 - Modify the player's div to 2 div for better collision
 - Enemies shoot often
 - Differents spaceships
-- Add bonus items
 - Add bosses
 - Some levels with bosses
-- Make 2 divs for the player
 - Make smth to slow the time

 # Fix